Narendran040/Nasscom-VSD-Soc-design/README.md

   A requirement for ports as specified in tracks.info is that they should be at the intersection of horizontal and vertical tracks.
 The CMOS Inverter ports A and Y are on the li1 layer.
-It needs to be ensured that they're on the intersection of horizontal and vertical tracks.
+It must be ensured that they're on the intersection of horizontal and vertical tracks.
 We access the tracks.info

   ```
   vim tracks.info